sbrl/thebigwarehouse/BigBoxOfJavascript.md

 # The Big Box of Javascript

- - [es6-features.org](http://es6-features.org/#SpreadOperator) - An overview of the new features added in EcmaScript 6

 ## Polyfills
  - [Fake IndexedDB](https://github.com/dumbmatter/fakeIndexedDB) - A pure JS in-memory implementation of the IndexedDB API